On This Page

 Overview

-Founded in 1984, SER Group spent four decades as a German enterprise content management provider before executing a deliberate transformation: three acquisitions in twelve months, then a full corporate rebrand.
+Founded in 1984, SER Group spent four decades as a German enterprise content management vendor before executing a deliberate transformation: three acquisitions in twelve months, then a full corporate rebrand.
 In January 2026, the company became Doxis, retiring the SER Group name and declaring itself "The Document Intelligence Company."
-The rebrand is a consolidation signal, not a product launch — no new product capabilities were announced alongside it.
+The rebrand consolidates the acquired capabilities under a single identity.
+No new product capabilities were announced alongside it.

 The acquisition sequence tells the strategic story.
 Klippa (Dutch IDP specialist) and AFI Solutions (SAP document automation) arrived within one week of each other in March 2025, adding AI-native document processing and deep SAP integration in a single move.
-Metaforce followed in December 2025, adding customer communication management and customer experience management.
-All three are now positioned as layers of a single end-to-end document lifecycle platform rather than standalone products.
+Metaforce followed in December 2025, adding customer communication management.
+All three are now positioned as layers of a single end-to-end document lifecycle platform.
 No acquisition deal values were disclosed for any of the three.

-The competitive claim CEO Dr. John Bates makes rests on breadth: CCM, SAP automation, and IDP under one governance layer, deeply integrated with SAP, Salesforce, and Microsoft, where competitors offer narrower point solutions.
-The rebrand leaves open whether the platform integration is technically complete or still in progress — the announcement addressed brand and leadership, not architecture.
+The competitive claim CEO Dr. John Bates makes rests on breadth.
+As he stated at the rebrand: "Where competitors offer fragmented point solutions, Doxis delivers true end-to-end document lifecycle automation and governance on one platform, deeply integrated with leading enterprise technologies such as SAP, Salesforce, and Microsoft."
+The rebrand leaves open whether the platform integration is technically complete across all three acquired products.
+The announcement addressed brand and leadership, not architecture.

 Doxis self-reports 5 million+ daily users, 3,000+ customers, and operations in 150+ countries, and describes 2025 as "another year of profitable growth."
 No revenue figure, ARR, or growth rate was disclosed.
-The company also references analyst recognition as a "Leader" without naming the analyst firm, report, or year in any public announcement — the one verifiable citation is the IDC MarketScape for Worldwide IDP 2025-2026, where IDC analyst Amy Machado noted: "SER's unified platform approach and deep integration capabilities position it well for enterprises seeking end-to-end content transformation with flexible, scalable AI-driven automation."
+The one verifiable independent citation is the IDC MarketScape for Worldwide IDP 2025-2026, where IDC analyst Amy Machado stated: "SER's unified platform approach and deep integration capabilities position it well for enterprises seeking end-to-end content transformation with flexible, scalable AI-driven automation."

 For buyers evaluating on technical capability rather than platform consolidation, the rebrand announcement provides no comparative benchmark data, pricing tiers, or processing accuracy figures.
 The platform is being assembled; the question is whether the integration is complete.

 The Doxis Intelligent Content Automation platform handles document processing across the full lifecycle: capture, classification, data extraction, workflow routing, and compliant archiving.
-The AI layer combines Klippa's custom-trained ML models and multimodal LLMs — what IDC describes as "Composable AI" — for both core content services and prebuilt vertical solutions.
+The AI layer combines Doxis AI.dp (formerly Klippa DocHorizon) custom-trained ML models and multimodal large language models (LLMs), which IDC describes as "Composable AI" for both core content services and prebuilt vertical solutions.

-The flagship AI capability is Super Human Search, launched in 2025, which enables natural language queries against enterprise document repositories using retrieval-augmented generation (RAG).
+The flagship search capability is Super Human Search, launched in 2025, which enables natural language queries against enterprise document repositories using retrieval-augmented generation (RAG).
 Users receive contextual answers with source citations rather than a list of matching files.
-As Dr. John Bates noted, "AI isn't wizardry — it depends on strong content foundations."
+As Dr. John Bates noted, "AI isn't wizardry.
+It depends on strong content foundations."
 This positions the platform as infrastructure for enterprise RAG deployments, not just a document store.

-AFI Solutions contributes SAP document automation, enabling straight-through processing for SAP-connected workflows without custom integration work.
-Metaforce adds outbound document capabilities — customer communications and experience management — extending the platform from inbound capture to the full document lifecycle in both directions.
+AFI Solutions contributes SAP document automation via semantic SmartBridge connectors, enabling straight-through processing for SAP-connected workflows without custom integration work.
+Metaforce adds outbound document capabilities: customer communications and experience management extending the platform from inbound capture to the full document lifecycle in both directions.

-Unlike cloud-only competitors such as Rossum, Doxis supports on-premises and hybrid deployment alongside cloud — a requirement for regulated industries where ABBYY and Hyland also compete.
+Unlike cloud-only competitors such as Rossum, Doxis supports on-premises and hybrid deployment alongside cloud.
+This is a requirement for regulated industries where ABBYY and Hyland also compete.
 Records management covers compliant archiving under GDPR, FDA, and GxP standards.
 A content federation framework connects enterprise applications without requiring data migration.

 Organizations use Super Human Search to query contract repositories in natural language: "What are the payment terms on our top five vendor contracts from last year?" or "Does this contract conflict with any other contract we've signed?"
 The platform returns answers with source citations from the enterprise repository, reducing the manual review burden for legal and procurement teams.

-Through the AFI Solutions acquisition, Doxis handles document-driven SAP workflows — invoice processing, purchase order matching, and goods receipt automation — with native SAP integration.
-This targets enterprises already running SAP that want to eliminate manual document handling without a separate point solution.
+Through the AFI Solutions acquisition, Doxis handles document-driven SAP workflows.
+Invoice processing, purchase order matching, and goods receipt automation run with native SAP integration via SmartBridge connectors.
+This targets enterprises already running SAP that want to eliminate manual document handling without deploying a separate point solution.

 Feature Specification